 Division 5-Cane analysis programs

-87 Requirement to have cane analysis program and purpose 69
+87 Requirement to have cane analysis program and purpose

-88 Content of program 70
+88 Content of program

-89 Costs of program 70
+89 Costs of program

-90 Approval process for program 71
+90 Approval process for program

-91 Enforcement of program 71
+91 Enforcement of program

-92 Dispute resolution 72
+92 Dispute resolution

 Division 6-Cane quality programs

-93 Requirement to have cane quality program 72
+93 Requirement to have cane quality program

-94 Purpose of program 72
+94 Purpose of program

-95 Content of program 72
+95 Content of program

-96 Costs of program 73
+96 Costs of program

-97 Dispute resolution 73
+97 Dispute resolution

 Division 7-Commissioner's function for redirection of cane

-98 Redirection of cane 73
+98 Redirection of cane

 Division 8-Payments to be made for growers

-99 Mill owner must make payment for grower 74
+99 Mill owner must make payment for grower

 CHAPTER 3-MARKETING

-100 Vesting of sugar in QSL 74
+100 Vesting of sugar in QSL

-101 QSL to market and pay for vested sugar 75
+101 QSL to market and pay for vested sugar

-102 Schemes for payment 75
+102 Schemes for payment

-103 Production of brands of raw sugar 76
+103 Production of brands of raw sugar

-104 Directions about delivery etc. 77
+104 Directions about delivery etc.

-105 Sugar quality standards 78
+105 Sugar quality standards

-106 QSL's operating costs 79
+106 QSL's operating costs

-107 Exemption of sugar for local consumption 79
+107 Exemption of sugar for local consumption

 CHAPTER 4-ADMINISTRATION

 PART 1-MINISTER'S POWERS

-108 Minister may establish advisory bodies 80
+108 Minister may establish advisory bodies

-109 Reports to Minister 80
+109 Reports to Minister

-110 Minister's directions 81
+110 Minister's directions

-111 Minister's directions in entities' annual report 82
+111 Minister's directions in entities' annual report

 112 Review of sugar vesting scheme 82

-PART 2-QUEENSLAND SUGAR CORPORATION

-113 Establishment of corporation 82

-114 Judicial notice of corporation's seal 83

-115 Corporation does not represent the State 83

-116 Objective of corporation 83

-117 General powers of corporation 83

-118 Application of various public sector Acts 84

 PART 3-QUEENSLAND SUGAR LIMITED

-119 QSL does not represent the State 84
+119 QSL does not represent the State 82

-120 Application and non-application of certain Acts 85
+120 Application and non-application of certain Acts 82

-121 QSL's constitution 85
+121 QSL's constitution 83

-122 QSL's board 86
+122 QSL's board 84

-123 Audit of QSL 86
+123 Audit of QSL 84

-124 Minister's directions to QSL 87
+124 Minister's directions to QSL 85

-125 Minister may require information from QSL 88
+125 Minister may require information from QSL 86

 PART 4-THE SUGAR AUTHORITY

 Division 1-Constitution and membership

-126 Establishment of authority 88
+126 Establishment of authority 86

-127 Judicial notice of corporation's seal 89
+127 Judicial notice of corporation's seal 87

-128 Membership 89
+128 Membership.
+87

-129 Remuneration 89
+129 Remuneration 87

 Division 2-General provisions about the authority

-130 Application of div 2 89
+130 Application of div 2 87

-131 Disqualifications for appointment 89
+131 Disqualifications for appointment 87

-132 Vacation of office 90
+132 Vacation of office.
+88

-133 Meetings of authority 90
+133 Meetings of authority 88

-134 Member's interest in a matter to be considered by the authority 91
+134 Member's interest in a matter to be considered by the authority 89

 Division 3-Authority's functions, powers and duties

-135 Functions of authority 92
+135 Functions of authority 90

-136 General powers of authority 92
+136 General powers of authority 90

-137 Authority's staff 92
+137 Authority's staff.
+90

+138 Authority's budget 91

+139 Application of various public sector Acts 91

+Division 4-When authority can take over QSL's functions and powers

+140 Application of div 4 91

+141 Meaning of "moved out of the control of the Queensland sugar industry" 92

+142 Minister's directions to authority to take over QSL's functions and powers 93